binpash/pash/compiler/parser/ceda/README.md

 ABORT: '/pash/compiler/parser/libdash/ltmain.sh'
 ```

-The failures disappear when we use `export PYTHONIOENCODING=charmap`.
+The two failures disappear when we use `export PYTHONIOENCODING=charmap`.
-The "ABORT" case actually happens in parse.py::parse_shell i.e., not in ast2shell.py.
+The remaining "ABORT" case (ltmain.sh) actually happens in parse.py::parse_shell even with
+the OCaml implementation i.e., not in ast2shell.py.

 ## Mapping of Files between C and OCaml implementations